Table of Contents

-Learn about the company benefits such as Insurance and amounts (flexible spending or health spending plans, health, medical, disability, life, dental, and vision), 401K retirement plans and its employer-matching program, vacation, sick, and comprehensive family paid leave, college/graduate school tuition reimbursement, and other benefits.
+Learn about the company benefits such as insurance and amounts (flexible spending or health spending plans, health, medical, disability, life, dental, and vision), 401K retirement plans and its employer-matching program, flexible work options, vacation, sick, and comprehensive family paid leave, college/graduate school tuition reimbursement, and other benefits.

 Increasingly, companies offer other benefits and perks specific to your family situation, or you can negotiate for them to be in your package: